jafarimahdi/ReactJs/kalunba/README.md

     7- import useState Hook for the popup and showing message after send button to user

     8- make place for tag to show the message for user <p>message sent</p>
-## Animation
+#### Scroll Animation

-.
-Animation with spring-react for the tags
+. scroll animation with aos package for the website